torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 The Ethernet driver is bound to a DPNI and implements the kernel interfaces needed to connect the DPAA2 network interface to the network stack.
-Each DPNI corresponds to a Linux network interface.
+Each DPNI corresponds to a GNU/Linux network interface.

 MAC driver
 ----------